 Implementation starts during training!
 Trainees come to the first workshop of training with families or groups ready to start the model, and the first sessions occur before week two of training.
 This ensures that professionals are able to try out the skills immediately.
 PMTO professionals will, with the support of their coach, implement the model with at least two training families before being invited to the certification phase.
 PTC group leaders will run two rounds of the group while in training before being invited to the certification stage by their coach.

 Step Five: Apply for Certification

-Working together, candidates and coaches will determine when it’s time for certification in the PMTO and PTC model.
+Working together, trainees and coaches will determine when it’s time for certification in the PMTO and PTC model.
 In each format, coaches will help to identify and submit four recorded sessions that demonstrate fidelity to the PMTO model.
 These tapes are sent to Fidelity Monitors (known as FIMPers) who review, score, and ultimately certify the candidate.
-Once certified, a specialist or facilitator may choose to seek out additional training in the model, with the ability to train and certify in another format, as a coach, or as a FIMPer.
+Once certified, a specialist may choose to seek out additional training in the model, with the ability to train and certify in another format, as a coach, or as a FIMPer.